 |3.||In the Camera view, select the element to animate.|

 If the layer has child layers, they will also be highlighted.
-Depending if you are using pegs or only drawing layers in your rig, the selection can be magenta, yellow or both.

 When you select a layer in the Timeline view, the corresponding element is highlighted in the Camera view.
 If the selected layer has child layers, they are also highlighted.